nubenetes/awesome-kubernetes/docs/devsecops.md

 - [dzone: Managing Secrets Deployment in GitOps Workflow 🌟](https://dzone.com/articles/managing-kubernetes-secrets) The importance of keeping your secrets safe.
 - [blog.container-solutions.com: The Birth of the External Secrets Community](https://blog.container-solutions.com/the-birth-of-the-external-secrets-community)
 - [itnext.io: Secrets injection at runtime from external Vault into Kubernetes — POC](https://itnext.io/secrets-injection-from-external-vault-into-kubernetes-poc-83a52c8cf5cb)
+- [jx-secret-postrenderer 🌟](https://github.com/jenkins-x-plugins/jx-secret-postrenderer) a helm postrenderer for working with helm and Kubernetes External Secrets.
+This post renderer lets you use helm charts which contain Secret resources and have those secrets managed by Kubernetes External Secrets without having to modify your charts.
+Want seamless support for kubernetes external secrets with existing helm charts? but you're not using Jenkins X yet? then why not try this helm post renderer.

 ## Serverless Security Best Practices
 - [10 Serverless security best practices](https://snyk.io/blog/10-serverless-security-best-practices/)